agattu1/agattu1/README.md

 - <img src="https://emoji.discadia.com/emojis/bb038bfe-bddd-440a-b90c-20c5ee041cb4.PNG" alt="GTxt" width="30"> Graduate Researcher @ <a href="https://meritpages.com/agattu"> <b>Georgia Institute of Technology</b>, ATL</a>
 - 📝 I regularly write articles on [Medium](Medium)
 - 🔭 Hosted here whether it be a good link, influential philosophy, or step by step on how I will build out an inclusive empire
-- ""Learn something new every day, and lessen the suffering of others...you'll be surprised how far that gets you" - Neil DeGrasse Tyson"
+- "Learn something new every day, & lessen the suffering of others...you'll be surprised how far that gets you" - Neil DeGrasse Tyson

 <!-- CODE DESCRIPTION ############################################################################################################################################################################### -->
  ```ruby